-You hear it all the time: “Set your goals—it’s that time of year again!”
+You hear it all the time: “Set your goals!”
 I can assure you that this will not be the last time you hear about goal setting, either.
 The types of goals that you can set are endless: professional goals, personal goals, financial goals, exercise goals, and the list goes on.
 Well, goal setting is actually something vital to being as successful as possible, and has some extremely significant benefits to keep you focused and accountable, as well as help you measure progress.
 These benefits apply to all types of goals, so let’s take a closer look at why you should participate in goal setting.

 1: Goals Help You to Move Forward—Energizer